Spain

 (1 votes)

-Visitors have reported a feeling of being watched and have experienced strange sounds; particularly in the older sections of the hotel.
-Some guests have claimed to see shadowy figures.
+Guests have reported strange noises; such as footsteps and whispers; especially in the older parts of the hotel.
+Some have claimed to see apparitions in the hallways.

 🎃 How scary does this look?